davidaknowles/tealeaf/README.md

 --alevin_dir            The directory for alevin results, the file should contain the eq matrix and other files

---salmon_ref            The reference used for salmon index, The salmon reference,  maybe spliceu or splicei
+--salmon_ref            The reference used for the Salmon index; either spliceu or splicei

 --ref_dir               tealeaf reference directory, which should contain the matrices for isoform to intron and exon

 --barcodes_cluster      The file that records which barcodes belong to which cluster/cell type in the format 'barcode,cluster'
                         this file will be used to generate pseudobulk samples

---pseudobulk_samples    A txt file with barcodes to pseudobulk sample are expected in format 'barcode pseudobulk_ample', if \
+--pseudobulk_samples    A txt file mapping barcodes to pseudobulk samples in the format 'barcode pseudobulk_sample'.
+If \
-                        this option != None, then it will overwrite the input to --barcodes_cluster, and use the file in this option \
+                        this option is set, it will overwrite the input to --barcodes_cluster.
-                        for computation.
 Only one of barcodes_cluster or pseudobulk_samples is required

 Optional Parameters:
 --ref_prefix            The prefix that is used to generate isoform to intron map using